Aesir-Automation/SnoogensArenaMarksmanHunter/README.md

 `/xxxxx Burst`
 Toggles Burst mode rotation On (off default)
 `/xxxxx BurstPrep`
-Toggles Burst Preparation mode rotation On (off default)
+Toggles Burst Preparation mode rotation On (off default) - conserves Focus and an Aimed Shot charge, waiting for LnL proc, then puts you in Burst mode.
+`/xxxxx Opener`
+Toggles Opener mode On (off default) - automatically turns Off once Opener is started, I recommend you're in Burst mode while using this.
 `/xxxxx AutoTarget`
 Toggles Auto Target On (off default)
 `/xxxxx AOE`